Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Indirect Comparisons

-The top half of Table \ref{table:asymExpt} shows the percent error norms from the single-mode comparisons between indirect predictions using first harmonic input data and experimental second harmonic data.
-The single-mode prediction errors correspond to the differences between the grey dots (experimental results) and the curves (predictions obtained from the PDEs) or the black dots (Stokes prediction using (\ref{eqn:Stokesb2})) in Figure \ref{fig:Stokes}.
-Experiment A had the smallest error, while Experiments C and D had the largest errors.
-These errors are an order of magnitude larger than errors from the direct comparison, leading us to conclude that the second harmonic is more like a free wave than a forced wave.
+Table \ref{table:asymExpt1} shows the percent error norms from the single-mode comparisons between indirect predictions using first harmonic input data and experimental second harmonic data.
+The first row in the table, labeled ``Expt,'' corresponds to the difference between the gray dots (experimental measurements) and the black dots (Stokes predictions using (\ref{eqn:Stokesb2})) in Figure \ref{fig:Stokes}.
+The other rows in the table correspond to the differences between the gray dots and the curves (predictions obtained from the envelope equations and equation (\ref{eqn:Stokesb2})).
+The smallest errors were obtained for Experiment B.

-Figure \ref{fig:StokesModel} contains comparisons of the direct (grey curves) and indirect (black curves) models for the amplitude of the $6.66$ Hz wave in Experiments A and D. Here, NLS serves as a representative conservative model and dGT serves as a representative dissipative model.
-The PDEs predict the evolution of the harmonic bands, but this figure focuses on the 6.66 Hz mode for simplicity.
-The two NLS predictions do not show much overlap in any of the four experiments.
-In Experiments A and B, there is only a small difference between the direct and indirect predictions obtained from the dGT equation.
-In Experiments C and D, there is a larger separation between the two dGT predictions, but both show the same trend.
-The fact that there is less agreement in these comparisons than there was in the comparisons in Figure \ref{fig:Stokes} suggests that the direct and indirect predictions are qualitatively different.
+Figure \ref{fig:StokesModel} contains comparisons of the direct (dashed gray curves) and indirect (solid black curves) predictions for the amplitude of the $6.66$ Hz wave in Experiments A and D. In these plots, NLS serves as a representative conservative model and dGT serves as a representative dissipative model.
+The envelope equations predict the evolution of the harmonic bands, but this figure focuses on the 6.66 Hz mode for ease of understanding.
+The direct and indirect NLS predictions do not show much overlap in any of the four experiments.
+In Experiment A there is only a small difference between the direct and indirect dGT predictions.
+This difference is larger in the other three experiments, though they show the same trend.
+The Experiment D discrepancy at $x=0$ shows that the second harmonic amplitude is not starting out at the ``correct'' amplitude as far as weakly nonlinear theory is concerned.
+The fact that there is less agreement in these comparisons than there was in the comparisons in Figure \ref{fig:Stokes} suggests that the direct and indirect predictions are qualitatively and quantitatively different.

-The top half of Table \ref{table:asymModel} shows the differences between the direct and indirect models using the direct model as ``expt'' and the indirect model as ``model'' in equation (\ref{eqn:error}).
-These values correspond to the differences between the curves in Figure \ref{fig:StokesModel} at the $M$ gauge locations.
-The fact that these values are typically well away from zero establishes that the direct and indirect predictions are quantitatively different.